Growing companies and innovation from the ground up

-- Learn how Kolb Farms uses innovation and technology to maximize food production and safety and modernize milking procedures.
+Learn how Castle Dale Farms uses innovation and technology to maximize food production and safety and modernize milking procedures.

 Travel back to the Chelsea Hotel Toronto and Rotman School of Management.
 On the way back, learn about the retail and food service trends in Ontario.

-- Please do not wear jewellery, loose clothing, or open toe shoes.
+Please do not wear jewellery, loose clothing, or open toe shoes.
+Running shoes are preferred.